brianbixby/tensorflow-mnist/README.md

 Omni-supervised learning is a special regime of semi-supervised learning in which a learner exploits all labeled data plus internet-scale sources of unlabeled data.
 This project is an implementation of [Facebook's scholarly article](https://arxiv.org/pdf/1712.04440.pdf) with the Mnist dataset.

-Facebook believes that an Omni-supervised model's lower bounds is the accuracy of training on the initial labeled data and success should be evaluated by how for a model surpasses this baseline.
+Facebook believes that an Omni-supervised model's lower bounds is the accuracy of training on the initial labeled data and success should be evaluated by how far a model surpasses this baseline.

 ### Results and Methodology